sancabo/publications-read/README.md

 You can use it to generate tens of millions of Publications and test the scalability of the system.

-This service is expected to hit a scalability limit.
-This is intended.
+This service is part of an example of the CQRS pattern.
+IT consumes events producced from commands on a write microservice

+This project is meant to improve the scalability limits of the single datase version.
+You can find it on my repo *publications-rw*.
-You can check my repo <> to se a version that uses CQRS to improve searches.
+You can check my repo <> to see the write service part of this example.